Rob Allen spearfishing knife – The X Blade

 The X blade sure is a mean looking spearfishing knife that makes you feel more of a navy seal than a spearo.
 With a point for stabbing, a blade for slicing and a serrated edge for cutting, all angles are covered.
 The first thing you will notice is the size; it’s far more imposing than its European counter parts.
 While originally designed for the big game of warmer waters, the bigger blade comes in handy on most levels.

 After 2 years of development the team settled on the strongest yet lowest profile design they could manufacture.
 You can see from the pictures exactly how thin it is.
 Combine this with the body hugging sheath and you’re adding zero resistance to your streamlined outline.
-The other added benefit is this knife will not snag on anything like your float line etc. This is a massive concern when targeting the large fish out there.
+The other added benefit is this knife will not snag on anything like your float line or kelp etc. This is a massive concern when targeting the large fish out there.

 If your spear ever becomes stuck after an unlucky shot into some rocks, then just slip the handle of the knife over the end of spear and twist.
 The spear will become free with very little effort.
 The spear wrench can also be used to straighten bent cluster tips in the water should you be using a hand spear.